 Chemotherapy - the kind of treatment that uses cytotoxic drugs in the fight against malignant diseases.
 Basically it is a systemic therapy, have an impact on the entire body completely, but also applies a regional treatment, the exposure of specific areas of the body.

-For bowel cancer Chemotherapy in Assuta hospital A Assigned the in the following cases:
+Chemotherapy for bowel cancer in Assuta hospital assigned in the following cases:

 - Before surgery, the complex or without radiation therapy to reduce the tumor.
 Neoadjuvant chemotherapy is particularly effective in colorectal cancer because the tumor is located near the anal sphincter.
 If the tumor reduced in size, there is the possibility of sphincter preservation.

 - After surgery with or without radiotherapy to eliminate the cancerous remaining segments and reduce the likelihood of disease return.

 - For the treatment of colon cancer that had metastasized to the liver - holding regional chemotherapy.

 - For the treatment of advanced colorectal cancer to ease pain or control symptoms.